TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-nfs.md

 ## **Can't access the NFS shares**

 ## **Recommended Steps**
-1. Allow NFS client by adding the client IP on Data Box
+1. To allow the NFS client, add the client IP address on your Data Box .
-2. use the following command on the host to mount the NFS share on your Data Box device: sudo mount <Data Box device IP>:/<NFS share on Data Box device> <Path to the folder on local Linux computer>
+2. Mount the NFS share on your Data Box.
+Type the following command on the Linux client :
+"sudo mount <Data Box device IP>:/<NFS share on Data Box device> <Path to the folder on local Linux computer>"

 ## **Recommended Documents**
 * [Data copy using NFS](https://docs.microsoft.com/azure/databox/data-box-deploy-copy-data-via-nfs)